ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/API Guide.md

-﻿# **IOS MCN v0.1.0 Agartala Release - CORE API Guide v1.0**
+﻿# **IOS MCN v0.1.0 Agartala Release - API Guide v1.0**

 ## **Introduction**

-This REST APIs are used to configure subscribers, device groups and network slice of SD-Core.
+This REST APIs are used to configure subscribers, device groups and network slice of IOSMCN-Core.

 ## **Purpose and Audience**
 This guide is for the developers to interface using API